sunnysingh/database/README.md

-This is a PHP database framework for use with MySQL databases.
-It takes advantage of the MySQLi extension and makes queries, prepared statements, and fetching data a whole lot easier.
+A PHP database framework for use with MySQL databases.

+The purpose of this project is to take advantage of the MySQLi extension and makes queries, prepared statements, and fetching data a whole lot easier.

 Here's an example: